hamdidemir/Scattering-and-Linear-Sampling/README.md

 Initial.m and Initial2.m files sets up the initial layout for the calculations to carry out.
 Cmn.m and Es.m files calculates the data for scattering.

 Run the files in the following order Initial.m > Cmn.m > Es.m > linear_sampling.m

+Initial.m and Initial2.m have plots to show the placement of the antennas and dielectric cylinder and linear_sampling.m has a plot to show the result of imaging.